 Depression Not a Normal Part of Aging

 Depression is not a natural part of growing old.
-Instead, it's a medical condition
+It's a health condition that should

 Depression in older adults, or in anyone, is a serious illness.
 Some groups are at

-higher risk, but the average older person is not depressed any more than a young person.
+higher risk.
+But the average older adult is not depressed any more than a young person.

-Depression affects about 7 million out of the 39 million adults older than 65 in the
+Depression affects about 7 million out of the 39 million U.S. adults older than age

-may add to older adults' risk for depression is losing control over changes related
+65. Certain things may add to older adults' risk for depression.
+These include losing

-Depression is often not diagnosed because of stereotypes that family, caregivers,
+Depression in older adults is often not diagnosed.
+That's because of stereotypes that

-or even healthcare providers have that older adults are depressed in general.
-Older
+family, caregivers, and even healthcare providers have that older adults are depressed

-adults may mask their depression by complaining about a physical problem.
-This makes
+in general.
+Older adults may hide their depression by complaining about a physical

 Increase or decrease in appetite